 Instead, detoxing through a tapering method with the assistance of a doctor can allow the withdrawal to be controlled and symptoms minimized.
 Through this method, one’s codeine supply is slowly lowered until it is removed entirely, allowing the body to learn how to survive without the drug once again.
 This is much safer than the alternative.

-Detox is simply the first step toward longer-term treatment.
-Detox rids the body of the toxins associated with the drug.
-After that, comprehensive treatment and therapy are recommended, as treatment for the underlying psychological and emotional issues which cause addiction in the first place is crucial for maintaining long-term sobriety.
+Detox is the first step toward longer-term treatment.
+Detox rids the body of the toxins associated with the drug and helps your body to readapt to life without the drug.
+After that, comprehensive treatment and therapy are recommended, as a treatment for the underlying psychological and emotional issues that cause addiction in the first place is crucial for maintaining long-term sobriety.

-There are several different types of treatment programs available for those suffering from codeine addiction and/or withdrawal.
+Several types of treatment programs are available for people in codeine addiction and/or withdrawal.
 No one type is better than the other, but they are tailored for different patient types.